TheFes/HA-configuration/include/integrations/packages/google_cast/readme.md

 # Latest version

 ## 2022.12 Happy Holidays; let's bring the family together
 It's December which is the time to come together with your family for the holidays.
-That is exactly what this version does, it brings all scripts togehter into one package!
+That is exactly what this version does, it brings all scripts together into one package!

 ### 🌐 GENERAL